bug400/lifutils/INSTALL.md

 need to set the LIFUTILSXROMDIR environment variable as long as the install location is not changed.

+Note: you get a message that the package cannot be opened because it is from an unidentified developer.
+Click on the "?" button in the message window to learn how to proceed.

 To uninstall the LIFUTILS run the script create_lifutils_removescript.sh to create an uninstall script: